 How long is the test?

 The ISEE takes about three hours.
 There are two breaks, during which you may leave the testing room.

 The test consists of multiple choice questions in the following areas: Verbal Aptitude, Reading Comprehension, Math Aptitude, and Math Achievement.
 In addition, you will be asked to write an essay on an assigned topic.
 You will be given time to write a draft, but the final copy must be written in pen on your answer sheet.

-For a complete outline of the ISEE Testing Program, with a description of each section and sample questions, see the ISEE Student Guide, available through our office.
-For an on-line copy, click the ERB For More Information link below.
+For a complete outline of the ISEE Testing Program, with a description of each section and sample questions, see the ISEE Student Guide, available on-line at

 What do I need to bring with me to the test center?

 If you are taking the test at a school test center, each test taker should bring two sharpened, #2 pencils, and a black or blue pen.
 However, in our offices, we will provide you with pencils and erasable pens.

 It is also a good idea to dress comfortably, so you can be relaxed during the test.
 Sometimes the testing centers are warmer or cooler than you like, so dress in layers so you can adjust to the room temperature.

 You may also want to bring a snack and something to drink to consume during your breaks.
 No food or drinks will be allowed in the testing rooms, although chewing gum is permitted.